HsingjuiKu/Digital_Art_Folder/Between Heaven and Earth/Readme.md

-Please remember you need to use Processing to open it!
+Please remember you need to use Processing to run this code!

 The inspiration of this work comes from this ancient poem, which demonstrates the basic concepts of materialism and idealism.
 In the author's opinion, any extreme view will lead to the deviation of looking at the problem.